WanjohiWanjohi/fastapi_converter/README.md

 This is a simple implementation of an online currency exchanger.
 The application exposes two main endpoints:
     1. get_currencies [GET] : Takes no parameters and returns a list of currencies available
-    2. exchange[POST] : Takes a custom exchange object and returns a
+    2. exchange[POST] : Takes a custom exchange object and returns the exchange object with the conversion rates

  ### Running the application